Hyouka0129/cv32e40p/README.md

 [![Build Status](https://travis-ci.com/pulp-platform/riscv.svg?branch=master)](https://travis-ci.com/pulp-platform/riscv)

+# Changelog
+This repo is forked from [CV32E40P](https://github.com/openhwgroup/cv32e40p) To enable tapeout, we integrate AXI adapter and debug interface in this repo
 # OpenHW Group CORE-V CV32E40P RISC-V IP

 CV32E40P is a small and efficient, 32-bit, in-order RISC-V core with a 4-stage pipeline that implements